| 20 February, uphill

 field full of wooly baah-ing sheep.
 It felt fantastic to

 give our sore muscles a proper stretching.
+It was amusing to host a

 dinner party in the middle of nowhere to a couple of